 Teaching and Advising Activity

-In addition to FIT, Dr. Rankin teaches at the University of Phoenix (UOP), College of Business, both online and on-ground.
+In addition, to FIT, Dr. Rankin teaches at the University of Phoenix (UOP), College of Business, both online and on-ground.
 At UOP he is certified as an Advanced Online Facilitator Certification with a specialization in adult education.
 Courses taught at UOP include Strategic Management, Operations Management, and Business Seminar.

 Dr. Rankin’s scholarly activity includes over 20 refereed journal publications, one book; two chapters in a book, and numerous refereed and non-refereed presentations, including other creative works.
 These scholarly works have been cited in Europe, Australia, Asia, South America, and North America (U.S. and Canada).

 His areas of significant research focus on Multi-Airport Logistics Systems (MLS).
-This research compares the performance of cargo and passengers transport modes in the U.S. MLSs.
+This research compares the performance of cargo and passenger transport modes in the U.S. MLSs.
 His other research focuses on terrorist attacks affecting airports and airlines, and runway incursions in the U.S. airports system.

 Professional Development Activity

 In March 2019, Dr. Rankin was invited to Chair the Second Annual Airports Facilities Conference in Bangkok, Thailand.
-At this conference he led a workshop on preparing airports for terrorist threats.
+At this conference, he led a workshop on preparing airports for terrorist threats.
 This conference promoted Dr. Rankin as a recognized expert in the field of airport security and promoted Florida Tech internationally.
 Dr. Rankin has also served as an airport management expert witness for several law firms and has testified in numerous airport litigation actions.
 These include:

-- Thomas E. Shultz; Sally Shultz v.
-City of Los Angeles.
+- Thomas E. Shultz; Sally Shultz v. the City of Los Angeles.
 Parker Airport Leasing, Parker Aero Development; American Airports Corp. - Cunningham and Swaim, LLP, - (Pasadena, CA).